omer8882/Distributed-PDF-Tasks-AWS/readme.md

 ### 3. Workers
 A worker process resides on an EC2 instance.
 Its life cycle is as follows (repeatedly):
-* Get a message from Workers SQS queue.
+* Gets a message from Workers SQS queue.
-* Download the PDF file indicated in the message.
+* Downloads the PDF file indicated in the message.
-* Perform the operation requested on the file.
+* Performs the operation requested on the file.
-* Upload the resulted output file to S3.
+* Uploads the resulted output file to S3.
-* Send a message in an SQS queue indicating the original URL of the PDF, the S3 url of the new image file, and the operation that was performed.
+* Sends a message in an SQS queue indicating the original URL of the PDF, the S3 url of the new image file, and the operation that was performed.
-* remove the processed message from the SQS queue.
+* Removes the processed message from the SQS queue.

 If an exception occurs, then the worker recovers from it, sends a message to the manager of the input message that caused the exception together with a short description of the exception, and continues working on the next message.
 If a worker stops working unexpectedly before finishing its work on a message, then some